brucek/trolly/README.md

 * NodeJS v.
 4.x support
 * NPM v.
 3.3.6 support

+## Basic guide

+Write your code in src.
+The entry file is what you named the project in kebab case (although the filename can be changed).

+Run `webpack` to build a non-minified version of the library.

+Put your unit tests in the `__tests__` folder.
+The npm test command runs the tests using Node.

+## npm Scripts

+* `npm run lint` - Lint the source and unit tests
+* `npm run dist` - Build a distributable version of the library
+* `npm run flow` - Flow comments
+* `npm run prepublish` - prepublish to NPM
+* `npm run test` - Runs the unit tests
+* `npm run test-coverage` - Generate a coverage report
+* `npm run test-ie` - Runs the unit tests for older IE
+* `npm run test-dev` - Runs the unit tests and continuously run the unit tests as you make changes to the source and test files themselves

 ## Installation

 Download the package, and run this from the command line: